wpshopify/docs/shortcodes/wps_products.md

 ## `limit`

-Limits the number of products that show.
+Limits the overall number of products that show.
 Max limit is `250`.
-Default: `10`.

 | Possible values |
 | :-------------- |